socnetv/app/README.md

-# 5. Usage
+# 5. Usage & documentation

-For usage documentation, see online help.
+For usage documentation, there are tooltips and What's This help messages inside the application, when running SocNetV.

-Or, when running SocNetV, press F1 to display the SocNetV Manual.
+To see the full documentation, press F1 to display the SocNetV Manual.

-The manual is also available at the project's website.
+The manual is also available online at the project's website.

 # 6. Bug reporting & contact

-For bug reports and feature requests, please file them in our github issue tracker: https://github.com/socnetv/app/issues
+If you have a bug report or a feature request, please file it in our github issue tracker: https://github.com/socnetv/app/issues

-To contact us, send an email to:  info@socnetv.org
+To contact us directly, send an email to: info@socnetv.org